salesforce/design-system-react/CONTRIBUTING.md

 ## Test the documentation site
 1. Pull down the documentation site and place in the same parent folder as this library: `git clone git@github.com:salesforce-ux/design-system-react-site.git` and run `npm install`.
 `.
-1. Run `npm run local-update` from within `design-system-react-site` to build, copy, and serve a local version of this library into the site.
+2. Run `npm run local-update` from within `design-system-react-site` to build, copy, and serve a local version of this library into the site.
 You should be able to now view the updated site at `http://localhost:8080/` and resolve any issues with updated documentation.

+## Creating releases

+You can either use the automatic build server (preferred) or do a manual release.
+Please follow the steps below.

-## Release with build server (preferred)
+### Release with build server (preferred)
 1. Add release notes for your version to [RELEASENOTES.md](RELEASENOTES.md) under Latest Release heading.
-1. Commit and push a blank text file name `patch.md` or `minor.md` to the `master` branch.
+2. Commit and push a blank text file name `patch.md` or `minor.md` to the `master` branch.
 In the future, this will contain the release notes.
 The build server will detect this, delete the file, create a release for you,  push back to the library repository.
-1. Copy and paste your release notes into the [Github Draft Release UI](https://github.com/salesforce-ux/design-system-react/releases) and publish.
+3. Copy and paste your release notes into the [Github Draft Release UI](https://github.com/salesforce-ux/design-system-react/releases) and publish.

 ### Manual release
 1. **Choose one**: `npm run release-patch` or `npm run release-minor`.
 This script pulls from upstream, bumps the version, commits changes, and publishes tags to your `upstream` repository (that is this repo).
-1. Copy and paste your release notes into the [Github Draft Release UI](https://github.com/salesforce-ux/design-system-react/releases) and publish.
+2. Copy and paste your release notes into the [Github Draft Release UI](https://github.com/salesforce-ux/design-system-react/releases) and publish.

+_If you are timid about releasing or need your pull request in review "pre-released," you can publish to origin (your fork) with `npm run publish-to-git` and then test and review the tag on your fork.
+This is just the publish step though, any other tasks you will need to do manually to test publishing._

 ## Update documentation site
 1. Update the version of Design System React in the documentation site's [package.json](https://github.com/salesforce-ux/design-system-react-site/blob/master/package.json#L51) and push to master.
 This is will build a Heroku application.
 Log into Heroku and promote the staged pull request to production.
 You will need promotion rights to the Heroku application.

-## Create a build server
-1. Create a Heroku app.
-1. Connect your App GitHub to the Github branch you wish to deploy and turn on automatic deploys for `master` branch.
-1. Create environment variable, `IS_BUILD_SERVER` and set to `true`.
-1. Create environment variable, `NPM_CONFIG_PRODUCTION` and set to `false`.
-1. Create environment variable, `ORIGIN` and set to `[git@github.com:[your username]/design-system-react.git]`
-1. Create environment variable, `GIT_SSH_KEY` and set to a user's private key (base64 encoded) that has access to your repository. `openssl base64 < [PRIVATE_KEY_FILENAME] | tr -d '\n' | pbcopy`

-_If you are timid about releasing or need your pull request in review "pre-released," you can publish to origin (your fork) with `npm run publish-to-git` and then test and review the tag on your fork.
-This is just the publish step though, any other tasks you will need to do manually to test publishing._